Environment & Climate Change

 Key Allies

-MountainTrue is the oldest grassroots environmental non-profit in Western North Carolina, with offices in Asheville, Hendersonville, Murphy and Boone.
+MountainTrue is the oldest grassroots environmental non-profit in Western North Carolina, with offices in Asheville, Saluda, Murphy and Boone.
 Their mission is to champion resilient forests, clean waters and healthy communities in our region.
 MountainTrue engages in policy advocacy at all levels of government, local project advocacy, and on-the-ground environmental restoration projects.
 Primary program areas include public lands, water quality, clean energy, land use/transportation, and citizen engagement.
-MountainTrue houses the Creation Care Alliance of WNC, a network of congregations and people of faith working to preserve the environment, and the Asheville Design Center, a socially equitable community planning program for Asheville and surrounding counties.
+MountainTrue houses the Creation Care Alliance of WNC, a network of congregations and people of faith working to preserve the environment, and the Appalachian Design Center, a socially equitable community planning program for Asheville and surrounding counties.
 They are also home to Riverkeepers for the French Broad, Watauga, Green and Broad Rivers, who are the primary defenders and spokespeople for these waterways.

 Get involved: Connect with Susan Bean at susan@mountaintrue.org or (828) 258-8737, ext.
 216.